-- Ensure that the aircraft is switched off. - Never smoke while refuelling. - Never wedge an object in the nozzle to keep fuel supply going. - Refuelling must follow CASA aircraft refuelling guidelines.
+- Ensure that the aircraft is switched off. - Never smoke while refuelling. - Never wedge an object in the nozzle to keep fuel supply going. - Follow CASA aircraft refuelling guidelines.

 Approval must be sought from the JAH Environment Department, prior to any tenant requests to undertake their own re-fuelling.